robert-luis/NLP_Tech_Assignment_2/readme.md

-Some insights we gained from the made predictions are <br>ollowing:<br>
+Some insights we gained from the made predictions are the following:<br>
 * our system does not realise that there cannot be two ARG0s in one sentence<br>
 * our system classifies almost all arguments that are not ARG0/1/2/3 etc as ARGM-LOC.
 This might have to do with our limited training set<br>
 * the last sentence is passive, but unfortunately the dataset does not have 'Voice=Pass' for this verb, so our system did not pick that up<br>